Church Planting & Multiplication

 Request more information Apply today

-This track will help provide the training that existing and prospective church planters & church planting movement leaders need to help birth new congregations that are alive and healthy; faithful to historic evangelicalism and culturally transforming; and capable of sustaining themselves beyond the first service and reproducing themselves far into the future.
+This track will help provide the training that existing and prospective church planters & church planting movement leaders need to birth healthy new congregations, culturally transforming and faithful to historic evangelicalism, capable of sustaining themselves beyond the first service and reproducing themselves far into the future.

 As a Doctor of Ministry student, you attend three two-week intensive residencies (seminars), one each year for three years.
 Following each of the first two residencies, you complete a project related to the residency topic.
 After the third residency, you complete a major thesis-project under the guidance of the directing faculty.